Are Pickles Healthy To Eat Every Day? Is there any hidden health benefit of pickles?

 Even today, pickles find its special space in many Indian dishes but lately, it has also come under many health debates, like is a pickle suitable for people with health conditions like hypertension and obesity, is it actually healthy for the body, does it weakens digestion, etc?

-According to India’s leading Dietitian and nutritionist Avni Kaul says pickle is healthy if it’s homemade and free from commercial and artificial preservatives.
+According to India’s leading Dietician and nutritionist Avni Kaul says pickle is healthy if it’s homemade and free from commercial and artificial preservatives.
 People can eat pickles if they take it in small and moderate quantities.

 In today’s blog Nutritionist Avni Kaul decodes the health benefits of home-made pickles